View Mary Wrazen's Obituary on standardspeaker.com and share memories

 She was born in Hazleton, the daughter of the late George and Mary (Belusko) Sotack, and lived most of her life in Hazleton, later in Drums and most recently at Providence Place.
 She was a lifetime member of the Parish of Ss.
 Cyril and Methodius at the Church of St. Joseph.

-She is preceded in death by her husband, Leo Wrazen; her brothers, Joseph and George Sotack; and a devoted son-in-law, Tim Margraf.
+She was preceded in death by her husband, Leo Wrazen; her brothers, Joseph and George Sotack; and a devoted son-in-law, Tim Margraf.

 Mary is survived by her children, Dr. Joseph Washko and his wife, Kimberly Besecker-Washko, Drums; Mark Washko and his wife, Jennifer Oswald-Washko, Drums; Cynthia Washko-Margraf, Medford, N.J.; grandchildren, Kathleen and Georgia Washko; Kaitlin Margraf Stephens and her husband, Kevin Stephens; Ashley Margraf and fiancé, Jason Stone, New York City; and Tyler Margraf, Philadelphia; step-granddaughters, Danille Holzmann-Itterly, Drums; Kristin Holzman and fiancé, Drew Dodler, Canadensis; three step-great-granddaughters, Mereidith Itterly and Kenzie and Dallas Dodler; and many nieces and nephews.